kairosity/mp2-tunnel-focus/testing.md

 The function then loops through the todaysTasks array and pushes the tasks into a temporary object using their task Id as a key, and then it merges tasks with the same id and sums their timeToAdd values.
 The idea being that we will be left with a single amount of time spent on that task in the 'today' timespan.

-Another array is then created called todaysTasksFiltered and the properties in the temp object are looped through and pushed into that array, so as to have the structure of an array of objects which is need to create the associated d3.js chart.
+Another array is then created called todaysTasksFiltered and the properties in the temp object are looped through and pushed into that array, so as to have the structure of an array of objects which is needed to create the associated d3.js chart.

 __ISSUE 1:__ This function introduced me to the concept of 'passing by reference' for JavaScript objects.
 Initially the following code meant that for multiple timeSegments on a task, on a particular day, the first timeSegments value in the original task object was changing to the fully summed value as undertaken by this function.
 This meant that each time the total time spent on a task "today" was calculated the result was artifically inflated because the summed result of previous calculations was being added to genuine time segments.
 This bug is easier to show than explain: